- We advise you to exercise a high degree of caution in Papua New Guinea because of the high levels of serious crime.

 Unexploded ordnance still exists in Papua New Guinea, particularly along the Kokoda Track and at Milne Bay and Rabaul.
 The exact condition and stability of these items is largely unknown.
 If you come across unexploded ordnance on the track or in displays do not touch them.

 The mountainous area in central Bougainville around the old Panguna mine is a 'No Go Zone'.
 We strongly advise you not to enter the 'No Go Zone'.
-Foreigners who have entered the 'No Go Zone' without authorisation from the PNG Government have been questioned by PNG authorities and had their passports confiscated on departure from the Zone.
+Foreigners who have entered the 'No Go Zone' without authorisation from the PNG Government have been questioned by PNG authorities.

 Given the difficult terrain, extreme weather conditions and the condition of some remote airfields in PNG, flying in PNG carries greater safety risks than flying in Australia.
 Since 2000 over 20 aircraft accidents have occurred in Papua New Guinea.
-This includes:
+Fatal incidents include:

 - On 6 July 2012, a helicopter crashed into a remote mountainous area of the Gulf Province, killing two Australians and one New Zealander.